Bergamo, an underrated gem in Lombardy, Northern Italy, is often overshadowed by its glamorous neighbors, Milan and Lake Como.

 Dating back to the 12th century, the Civic Tower, also known as the Campanone, is one of Bergamo’s most prominent landmarks.
 Every night at 10:00 pm the bells ring 100 times as a reminder of when the city gates would close back in the day.

-The photo above and below are all shot from the top.
-I climbed up 230 stairs which was harder than I anticipated, but you can also take the elevator.
+The photo above and below are both shot from the top.
+I climbed up the 230 stairs, which was harder than I anticipated, but you can also take the elevator.
 Tickets were €7.

 Piazza Duomo